 Assistant Chromatography Instructor for the American Chemical Society

 Attorney Josh D. Lee holds a Master of Science Degree in Pharmacy, with a concentration in Forensic Science, from the University of Florida.
 He is nationally recognized for his knowledge of the science of blood testing and is a frequent lecturer on DUI/DWI related topics in his home state of Oklahoma as well as across the United States.
 He has been invited to lecture at the American Chemical Society national meeting on two occasions.
 He is one of only two attorneys who have taught at the American Chemical Society course on Gas Chromatography held at Axion Analytical Laboratories in Chicago Illinois.
 At this course he and Justin McShane taught alongside the legendary Dr. Harold McNair.
 Furthermore, he is a published author on the topic of Gas Chromatography.
 Mr. Lee is also a certified instructor of the Standardized Field Sobriety Tests, certified independent operator of the Intoxilyzer 5000 and Intoxilyzer 8000 by the State of Oklahoma, as well as trained in the Drug Recognition Expert program.
 Mr. Lee is a founding member of the firm Ward & Lee, PLC, serving the citizens of northeast Oklahoma.
-He is a member of the American Chemical Society, the National College for DUI Defense, and the Oklahoma Criminal Defense Lawyers Association.

 Ron L. Moore, B.S., JD